griddd/DerbyCon2017/README.md

 # DerbyCon2017
-Slides and info from my talk
+Speaking at DerbyCon...woohoo!
+This will hold slides and info from my talk

 Also notes that I took during sessions